We get commissions for purchases made from our affiliates through links in this article. Learn More.

 If you have gold bullion — a type of gold coins or bars sold primarily for investment — selling to a buyer that specializes in gold jewelry isn’t a good idea, as you’ll generally receive less than you would get by selling to a dealer that specializes in gold bullion.

+If you contact Abe Mor directly, they are willing to give a better rate for larger purchases of gold like bullion or coins.
 These days, online gold bullion buyers will usually provide a quote based on the weight of gold that you want to sell, then provide an address for you to send the gold via an insured, track and trace delivery service.
 Some also work with local partners at which you can drop off the gold.

 Note that these companies generally won’t buy old gold jewelry — instead, they only deal in gold bullion.